Advanced features

 AVPVidStsSource* vidStsSource = [[AVPVidStsSource alloc] init];

-[vidStsSource setRegion:@"Access region"]; // Required.
-The access region of ApsaraVideo VOD.
-The default is cn-shanghai.
+[vidStsSource setRegion:@""]; // Required.
+The region where ApsaraVideo VOD is activated.
+Default value: cn-shanghai.

 [vidStsSource setSecurityToken: @"<yourSecurityToken>"]; // Required.
 The STS security token.
-You need to call the AssumeRole operation of STS to generate it.
+You must call the AssumeRole API operation of STS to obtain the token.

 [vidStsSource setAccessKeySecret: @"<yourAccessKeySecret>"]; // Required.
 The AccessKey secret of the temporary STS AccessKey pair.
-You need to call the AssumeRole operation of STS to generate it.
+You must call the AssumeRole API operation of STS to obtain the AccessKey secret.

 [vidStsSource setAccessKeyId: @"<yourAccessKeyId>"]; // Required.
 The AccessKey ID of the temporary STS AccessKey pair.
-You need to call the AssumeRole operation of STS to generate it.
+You must call the AssumeRole API operation of STS to obtain the AccessKey ID.

 UrlSource

-NSString* url = @"Playback URL"; // Required.
+NSString* url = @"your_playback_url"; // Required.
 The playback URL.
-It can be a third-party VOD URL or a playback URL from ApsaraVideo VOD.
+It can be a third-party VOD URL or a playback URL from ApsaraVideo for VOD.

 AVPUrlSource* urlSource = [[AVPUrlSource alloc]urlWithString:url];